Connect Your Flow Sensor to Any Data Logger Buy Now

 - Can be configured for 4 different pulse ranges for maximum resolution.

 - Optionally can be paired with a rugged and easy to mount case.
 (Sold separately.)

 Pulse to Voltage Translator Applications

-- Interface flow sensors to low cost data loggers.
+- Interface flow sensors, and wind sensors to low cost data loggers.

 - Interface pulse output tachometers to any data logger.

 - Detect expensive water system leaks and get alerts.